 Like other work in the course, all student to student communication is covered by the Student Conduct Code (https://z.umn.edu/studentconduct).

 COURSE TEXT & READINGS

 There is no required text for this course.
-However, lecture notes will draw heavily from the first nine chapters of:
+However, lecture notes will draw heavily from: